prebid/prebid.github.io/dev-docs/bidder-adaptor.md

 }]
 {% endhighlight %}

+#### bidRequest Parameters

 Notes on parameters in the bidRequest object:
 - **Bid ID** is unique across ad units and bidders.
 - **Auction ID** is unique per call to `requestBids()`, but is the same across ad units.
 - **Transaction ID** is unique for each ad unit with a call to `requestBids`, but same across bidders.
 This is the ID that DSPs need to recognize the same impression coming in from different supply sources.
 - **Bid Request Count** is the number of times `requestBids` has been called for this ad unit.

+#### Referrers

+Referrer information is included on the `bidderRequest.refererInfo` property.
+This property contains the following parameters:

+- `referer`: a string containing the detected top-level URL.
+- `reachedTop`: a boolean specifying whether Prebid was able to walk up to the top window.
+- `numIframes`: the number of iFrames.
+- `stack`: a string of comma-separated URLs of all origins.

+Your integration of referrer information would look something like this:

+{% highlight js %}
+if (bidderRequest && bidderRequest.refererInfo) {
+      let refererinfo = {
+        rd_ref: bidderRequest.refererInfo.referer,
+        rd_top: bidderRequest.refererInfo.reachedTop,
+        rd_ifs: bidderRequest.refererInfo.numIframes,
+        rd_stk: bidderRequest.refererInfo.stack.join(',')
+      }
+      adapterRequest.referrer_detection = refererinfo;
+    }
+{% endhighlight %}

+#### ServerRequest Objects

 The ServerRequest objects returned from your adapter have this structure: